AntelopeIO/cdt/docs/man/cdt-cpp.1.md

 **`--allow-sse`**

-    Should not be used, except for build libc
+    Should not be used, except for building libc

 **`--as-secure-log-file-name=<value>`**